wp-plugins/duplicator/readme.txt

 = Overview =
 Duplicator enables you to:

-* Move, migrate or clone a WordPress site between domains or hosts
+* Move, migrate or clone a WordPress site between domains or hosts with **zero downtime**
 * Pull down a live site to localhost for development
 * Manually backup a WordPress site or parts of a site
 * Duplicate a live site to a staging area or vice versa